Tips to improve your interview inclusivity

 However, it’s important to remember that everyone is different, and a lot of individuals are undiagnosed or do not declare their neurodiversity, so every stage should be designed to be inclusive without needing reasonable adjustment.

-Here, Kat Snodgrass, Director of Global Talent Pool at mthree offers some key tips that businesses can implement at each stage to ensure they’re not inadvertently overlooking potentially amazing talent.
+Here, Kat Snodgrass, Global Accounts Director at mthree offers some key tips that businesses can implement at each stage to ensure they’re not inadvertently overlooking potentially amazing talent.

 > When advertising